-- 1. Informal Process: The employee or student complainant must initiate the informal complaint process by discussing the problem or disagreement with the individual's immediate supervisor; or when they became aware of the issue of which they are complaining (if the supervisor is the accused, the employee should seek that individual's supervisor).
+- 1. Informal Process: The employee or student complainant may choose to initiate the informal complaint process by discussing the problem or disagreement with the individual's immediate supervisor (if the supervisor is the accused, the employee should seek that individual's supervisor).
 The supervisor, in turn, should conduct an investigation and work with the complainant and the respondent to resolve the issue(s), consistent with federal, state and Tech laws, regulations, rules and policies.
-If, after such process fails to satisfy the complainant, they may appeal to higher authorities in Academic Affairs to informally resolve the issue(s).
-Alleged incidents of misconduct do not have a statute of limitations and can be reported at any time, but this may have an impact on the investigation capacity and appropriate action available to the institution. - 2.
-Formal Process: If the grievance/complaint is not resolved through the informal process listed above, the complainant must file a formal, written grievance to the Associate Vice President of Academic Affairs (AVPAA) or, if the respondent is a graduate assistant, to the Graduate Dean.
+If such a process fails to satisfy the complainant, they may appeal to higher authorities in Academic Affairs to informally resolve the issue(s).
+Alleged incidents of misconduct do not have a statute of limitations and can be reported at any time, but a delay may have an impact on the investigation capability and appropriate action available to the institution. - 2.
+Formal Process: If the grievance/complaint is not resolved through the informal process listed above, the complainant may choose to file a formal, written grievance to the Associate Vice President of Academic Affairs (AVPAA) or, if the respondent is a graduate assistant, to the Graduate Dean.
+The complainant is free to skip the informal process and proceed directly to the formal process, if they so choose.
 If the AVPAA has a conflict of interest or otherwise cannot serve in this capacity, an appropriate dean may fill this role, as determined by the VPAA.
+If the VPAA has a conflict of interest the President will appoint someone to fill the role.
 The findings and recommendations resulting from the investigation shall be forwarded, as appropriate, to the parties involved within 60 working days of receipt of the written complaint unless an alternate timeline is requested by the AVPAA and approved by the VPAA.
 The AVPAA will take these findings and within 10 working days issue a recommendation to the VPAA (or the individual's supervisor) to resolve these matters.